 Third Party Logistics (3PL) Basics

 Third-party logistics providers manage inbound and outbound transportation for their clients, as well as warehousing.
-Most 3PL companies own or lease warehouse space, which they provide to their clients.
-They generally don’t own their own fleet of trucks but contract with other carriers for freight and shipping.
+Most 3PL companies own or lease warehouse space where they store merchandise for their clients, pick orders, and ship packages.
+Most 3PLs don’t own a fleet of delivery trucks, though some (most notably Amazon) provide last-mile transportation services as part of their end-to-end logistics services.

 Third-party refers to the fact that you’re outsourcing your order fulfillment.
-You don’t own the warehouse.
-Instead, you rent shelf space for your products in a large warehouse that stores products for multiple companies.
+You don’t own the warehouse, hire the staff, or manage the operations.
+Instead, you rent storage space for your products in a large warehouse that stores products for multiple companies.
 Warehouse employees receive your products and place them into inventory.
 They pick items from shelves to fill orders and pack them securely for shipping.
 The 3PL works with various carriers to deliver orders to your clients.

 Third-party logistics warehouses are designed to maximize speed and efficiency.
-As your business grows, they can handle the extra volume and you can expand your capacity without hiring additional staff.
-A 3PL can work with you on ways to reduce your shipping costs and delivery times.
-When you use a 3PL company for your eCommerce fulfillment, you get the benefit of experience and focus.
+As your business grows, your 3PL can handle the extra volume, and you can expand your capacity without hiring additional staff.
+A 3PL can work with you on ways to get lower shipping rates and faster delivery times.
+When you use a 3PL company for your eCommerce fulfillment, you benefit from the experience and focus of supply chain professionals.

 Let’s delve into the specifics of how outsourced fulfillment works with your business.